 10+ Way Cool Cabochons from Around the World Seen in Tucson

 All of it is my favorite.
 Loose cut stones deserve special attention in my book though.
 Among those, it’s the interesting and unusual in cut, color, and pattern that attract me.
-Very often those materials are cut as cabochons, so here are just a few of the cabs that caught my eye this year, pretty much just in the order I happened upon them.
+Very often those materials are cut as cabochons, so here are just a few of the cabs that caught my eye this year at the Tucson shows, pretty much just in the order I happened upon them.

 1 Charoite from Russia